Penang cendol is another Malaysian classic to add to your must-try Penang food bucket list!

 1. Cendol Asli Pak Haji

-Just 2 minutes’ walk from Miami, a nice Penang beach:
+Just 2 minutes’ walk from Miami, a nice beach in Penang is Cendol Asli Pak Haji – a cendol stall that’s a hit among patrons.

-This humble stall serves cendol in plastic drink cups with straws.
-Which is not the traditional way but it’s convenient!
+The humble stall serves cendol in plastic drink cups with straws.
+Not exactly traditional, but very convenient.

 You can try to bring your own tumbler and straw to avoid unnecessary plastic waste!

-Many flavors are available (RM4-8) except for the original (RM3):
+Many flavors are available at RM4-8 except for the original which costs RM3:

 - asli (i.e. original)